vana-com/vana-refinement-service/README.md

 The Vana Refinement Service is a crucial component of the Vana ecosystem's data ingress pipeline.
 It is hosted by Vana within a Trusted Execution Environment (TEE), but also designed to be self-hostable by Data Liquidity Pools (DLPs)

 This service orchestrates the execution of Data Refiner Docker images: https://github.com/vana-com/vana-data-refinement-template.
-Its primary goal is to transform raw, encrypted data submitted by data contributors into standardized and query-ready datasets suitable for indexing by the Vana Query Engine.
+Its primary goal is to transform raw, encrypted data submitted by data contributors into standardized and query-ready datasets suitable for indexing by the Vana Query Engine

 ## Workflow